Justin McCarthy (hurler): Managing Waterford

 The players' faith in McCarthy was rewarded early in 2007 when he led them to a National League title.
 The victory over Kilkenny was all the sweeter as it was Waterford's first league success since 1963.
 The subsequent Munster championship saw Waterford take on Cork once again.
 Cork were severely depleted due to the suspension of some of their key players, however, the game turned out to be another classic between the greatest hurling rivals of the decade.
 The score line of 5–15 to 3–18 tells its own story with McCarthy's men capturing the victory.
 The Munster final saw the Decies paired against Limerick.
 It was the teams' first meeting in the provincial decider since 1958.
 Justin's men showed their class in the final quarter and won by eight points.
 Waterford captured their third Munster titles in six years under McCarthy.
 McCarthy's men later faced Cork for the second time, however, the game ended in a draw after a controversial free.
 Waterford won the replay setting up a second meeting with Limerick.
 Waterford has to play a third high-profile game in two weeks, and this showed on the day when Limerick caught them on the hop and won a place in the All Ireland final.
 Most people believed that Waterford were unfairly treated by the system and they should have got at least two weeks to prepare for the semi-final after playing two tough games against Cork.
 McCarthy's men had failed at the All-Ireland semi-final stage.
 Once again there was some criticism of the manager, however, the players indicated that they wished McCarthy to stay on for another year.
 Dan Shanahan and John Mullane spoke out and publicly said that he was the only man they wanted for the job and Once again their request was granted.

 In 2008 expectations were high that Waterford would retain their Munster title and challenge for the All-Ireland once again.
 After a disappointing National League campaign and a nine-point loss to Clare in the first round of the championship a players meeting was held where it was indicated that some of the team no longer wanted McCarthy in charge.
 From that another meeting with the County Board was held where McCarthy resigned as manager.
-McCarthy had a successful reign over Waterford and most will remember all the great games that he was involved in but will also remember the fact that Waterford never reached an All-Ireland final under him.
+McCarthy had a successful reign over Waterford and people will remember all the great games that he was involved in but will also remember the fact that Waterford never reached an All-Ireland final under him.
+However with a record of three Munster titles and one National League title, Justin McCarthy presided over Waterford hurlings most successful period since the 1957-1963 era, when Waterford won an all Ireland title in 1959 and narrowly lost in two other all Ireland final appearances in 1957 and 1963 respectively.